pp-mo/ncdata/docs/details/interface_support.rst

 provided by :meth:`netCDF4.Dataset.createVariable`, which means you can't control the data compression and translation facilities of the NetCDF file library.
-If required, you should use :mod:`iris` or :mod:`xarray` for this.
+If required, you should use :mod:`iris` or :mod:`xarray` for this, i.e. use :meth:`xarray.Dataset.to_netcdf` or :func:`iris.save` instead of :func:`ncdata.netcdf4.to_nc4`, as these provide more special options for controlling netcdf file creation.

 File-specific storage aspects, such as chunking, data-paths or compression strategies, are not recorded in the core objects.
 However, array representations in variable and attribute data (notably dask lazy arrays) may hold such information.

-The concept of "unlimited" dimensions is also, arguably an exception.
-However, this is a core provision in the NetCDF data model itself (see "Dimension" in the `NetCDF Classic Data Model`_).
+The concept of "unlimited" dimensions is also, you might think, outside the abstract model of NetCDF data and not of concern to Ncdata .
+However, in fact this concept is present as a core property of dimensions in the classic NetCDF data model (see "Dimension" in the `NetCDF Classic Data Model`_), so that is why it **is** an essential property of an NcDimension also.

 Dask chunking control